Admitted Student Next Steps – Spring Enrollment

 As a student admitted for the Spring semester, below are your next steps to accept your offer and enroll at Purdue.
 Click on each step for more detail.

 myPurdue is the online portal through which you will conduct business with the University now and once you are enrolled.
 Your portal provides a "new student task list" and indicates when you have completed the necessary steps to enroll.
 To gain access to your myPurdue portal, you must activate your online career account via the account activation website.
 You will need your Purdue University ID (PUID) number and your career account setup password, both of which were provided in your admission offer letter.
-View a PDF of how to activate your career account (Size: 464KB).

 Accept your admission offer as soon as possible and no later than December 15.
-(Students admitted after December 1 have 21 days or until the start of the semester to accept.)
-A nonrefundable $200 deposit will be required to accept your offer.
+(Students admitted after December 1 have 21 days or until the start of the spring semester to accept.)
+A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

 Students interested in on-campus housing in University Residences should visit the housing website for information about availability and contracting.
 Information about off-campus housing, including cooperative housing, fraternities and sororities and area rental properties also is available online.